jelsonjay/constructor-function/README.md

-# constructor-function
+# JavaScript Object Constructors

- min app constructor Function
+min app object constructor function this constructor function can also define methods